SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology

 \paragraph{Baselines.} For the verifiable setting (Math Reasoning), we compare against two prominent label-free RL baselines: EMPO~\citep{zhang2025right} and TTRL~\citep{zuo2025ttrl}.
 For the non-verifiable setting (Open-Ended Reasoning), we additionally compare against DPO~\citep{rafailov2023direct} training on preference data.
-TTRL is not applicable for open-ended reasoning, as it relies on majority voting that assumes a consensus which may not exist in such settings.
+TTRL is not applicable to open-ended reasoning, as it relies on majority voting that assumes a consensus which may not exist in such settings.

 \paragraph{Training and Evaluation.} All reinforcement learning experiments are implemented using the veRL framework~\citep{sheng2024hybridflow}.
 Preference-based training with DPO is implemented using LlamaFactory~\citep{zheng2024llamafactory}.
 Full training details, including hyperparameters and optimization settings, are provided in Appendix~\ref{app:training}.